discocompute/examples/sdk/python_sdk_custom_docker_demo/README.md

 The example code consists of two parts.

-1. The source code (Python SDK usage code - main.py, Python Script - server.py, and Data file, task1.txt & task2.txt)
+1. The source code (Python SDK usage code - main.py, Python Script - server.py, and Data files - task1.txt and task2.txt)
 2. The custom docker build files and scripts to build such.

 # Install